 Mr. Dickens held his audience enthralled as he depicted with unequalled skill and in the words with which every one is so familiar, the watching of Nancy by Noah Clay pole, the crafty working of Fagin on Sykes’s anger, the ghastly murder that resulted, followed by the horror of the murderer and his own grim death— all this was told with intense vividness.

+The following locations in Sheffield are associated with the Victorian author Charles Dickens during his lifetime.
+Click on a location to get more information and to access further pages.
 The Music Hall in Surrey Street, which Dickens appeared at on three of his four performances in the city, was opened in 1824 and could accommodate up to 1,000 people.
 It later became a public library, and was demolished in the 1930’s to make way for a new public Central Library.